yusufBak1r/UcakIciEglenceSistemi/README.md

+# ✈️ UÇAK İÇİ EĞLENCE SİSTEMİ

+This repository contains all essential assets and documentation related to our in-flight entertainment system project designed for children aged 6–9.
+The project includes UML diagrams, user interface designs, a detailed project presentation, and a demo video showcasing the gameplay and educational flow of the app.

+---

+## 🎯 Project Overview

+"Uçak İçi Eğlence Sistemi" is a mobile game designed for in-flight entertainment.
+Children scan a QR code to download the app and are introduced to **Angelo**, their game companion.
+Together, they explore cities by answering educational questions.
+Correct answers trigger **AR (Augmented Reality)** experiences where Angelo or a landmark of the city appears.

+The game aims to:
+- Make learning about Turkish cities fun and interactive
+- Provide an AR-supported educational experience
+- Offer a safe and simple interface for children

+---
 # UML Diagrams – Version 1

 This repository contains the initial set of UML diagrams (v1) created for the [Project Name] software system.
 These diagrams are used to visualize different aspects of the system, including its structure, behavior, and deployment model.